USAID officials put on leave as Elon Musk says time for agency to ‘die’

 “These are patriotic Americans who promote our leadership around the world.
 They make us safer.
 Trump makes us less safe.”

-Democratic lawmakers also raised alarm about the influence Musk is wielding over the government despite not holding elected office.
+Democratic lawmakers also raised alarm about Musk’s influence over the government despite him not holding elected office.

 “This is a five alarm fire.
 The people elected Donald Trump to be President – not Elon Musk,” New York Congresswoman Alexandria Ocasio-Cortez said on X.